 DASHAPUSHPAM: MUKKUTTI (PEETHAPUSHPA) SMALL TREE PLANT

-The elite group of ten is never complete without Mukkutti beaming around us swaying the beautiful five petal red streaked yellow flowers looking like sparkling golden nose studs enamelled with ruby red paint.
+The elite group of ten is never complete without Mukkutti beaming around us swaying the beautiful five-petal red-streaked yellow flowers looking like sparkling golden nose studs enameled with ruby red paint.

 Mukkutti and You

-The seed powdered and mixed with warm water is applied on the abscess to induce and promote suppuration.
+The seed is powdered and mixed with warm water is applied to the abscess to induce and promote suppuration.

 Mukkutti in thickly planted beds look fabulous in gardens as it grows straight and spreads like a palm canopy.
 The uniformity of the plants with the bright flowers is a sight to behold.
 Mukkutti sometimes called Indian daffodils adorn the gardens and keep you monsoon gardens happily blossomed.